Frequently Asked Questions

 Q. My brother-in-law thinks he’s a big shot.
 Do you have a V.I.P. program?

 A. You betcha.
 Get him a V.i.P. ticket (as long as he’s gonna reimburse you for it).
-Gets him quick admittance into the event, access to a special section with a great view of the bay, 2 free drinks (worth a lot), deluxe facilities (he’ll really like that) and more.
-And if you get the V.I.P. tickets on line early, you’ll save a bundle.
+Gets him admission on multiple days so he can see sculptors’ work in progress (worth up to $56), quick admittance into the event each day, access to a special section with a great view of the bay, 2 free drinks (worth up to $16), deluxe facilities (he’ll really like that) and more.
+If you get the V.I.P. tickets on line early, you’ll save a bundle.
+Oh, and there’s a bonus for the first 200 V.I.P. ticketholders: a voucher for a free Charburger, fries and drink at the Habit Grille Food Truck (worth about $12).

 Q. What else is there?

-A. You mean besides the world’s best sand sculptors; amazing dimensional art in other media; 12-15 gourmet food trucks; beer and wine garden; live entertainment – bands, singers, dancers, buskers; kids’ sandbox and rides, and the neatest location between the bay and downtown’s castles in the sky?
+A. You mean besides the world’s best sand sculptors; amazing dimensional art in other media; a dozen gourmet food trucks; beer and wine, live entertainment – bands, singers, dancers, buskers; kids’ sandbox and rides, and the neatest location between the bay and downtown’s castles in the sky?
 There’s more.
 Like games going on daily where you might win prizes.
 And there’s even more.
 You’ll see.